Pig Care & Training | Care For A Teacup Pig

 LITTER BOX TRAINING

 All of our pigs at Squeals on Wheels are litter-box trained before they leave.
-We suggest using dog litter boxes since they have a low opening in the front OR use Under the Bed sweater boxes and cut down one side as needed for easy entry!
+We suggest using dog litter boxes since they have a low opening in the front OR use Under the Bed sweater boxes and cut down one side as needed for easy entry OR cement mixing plastic bins from stores like Home Depot!
 Long, low under-the-bed sweater boxes work nicely if one is cut down for easy entry.
-Pigs don't like climbing over the edge of a traditional cat litter box.
-We use wood chips (not cedar since the fumes from cedar are toxic to small lungs) or recycled newspaper for the litter.
+Some pigs don't like climbing over the edge of a traditional cat litter box but many don’t care.
+We use wood chips (not cedar since the fumes from cedar are toxic to small lungs) for the litter.

 TV/VIDEOS - you name it!